Heat Pump Water Heaters

 - Some models include a vacation mode to save energy when you're away.

 - Cold climate models are being added by manufacturers that will extract heat from outside air in winter and exhaust cold air to living spaces in summer.

 - More mechanical parts mean increased maintenance.
 You'll need to clean coils and evaporator filters regularly.

 - Higher costs to purchase and install.

-- They require more space for adequate air flow than standard units.
+- They require more space to meet the air flow requirements of the heat pump module.

-- They are less efficient in our northern climate.
+- They operate at lower efficiency levels in our northern climate.
 By drawing heat from the surrounding air, they place higher demand on central heating systems resulting in efficiency losses during the winter season.

 - Fan and compressor operations are noisy.
 This may be an issue if placed in a living space or near a basement family room.